Gaby1337/CleanSwitch-Switch-Configuration-Update-Automation/README.md

 ## ✨ Concept

 You have 50+ switches.
-One cursed VLAN that must disappear everywhere.
+One cursed VLAN that must disappear from everywhere.
 Clicking through each device manually?
 Not today.

-**CleanSwitch** is a compact PowerShell automation that:
+**CleanSwitch** is a compact PowerShell automation script that:

 - opens SSH sessions to a list of switches
-- checks if the target VLAN exists
+- checks if a specific VLAN exists
-- removes it from config + trunk ports
+- removes it from configuration and trunk ports
-- disables DHCP snooping
+- disables DHCP snooping for that VLAN
 - writes memory
 - logs *everything* into per-device files

-All IPs, VLANs and credentials here are **dummy values** — this is a clean template, not real production data.
+All IPs, VLANs and credentials in this repo are dummy values — clean, safe, non-production.

 ---